kmolima/kpi_engine/README.md

 In general the targets will be in *UP* State around 1 minute after building the docker contatiners.

-## Build and Execute the KPI Engine
+## Build and Execute the Query Engine
 Dependency: [Java 11](https://www.oracle.com/java/technologies/downloads/#java11)

 ### Build with Maven Wrapper